-2011 has proved to be a year of expansion.
-The Group continually looks to update its menus and for much of the year has successfully offered promotions to encourage growth in sales.
+The Group continually looks to update its menus and for much of the year has successfully offered promotions to encourage growth in sales although less aggressively than in previous years.
 Management have continued to focus on food and labour margins and these continue to be kept under constant review.
 This has resulted in a considerable improvement in the trading position of the Group despite the continuing challenging economic climate in the United Kingdom.